adellorto/portfolio/README.md

 # Coding Portfolio

 👋 Welcome!
 I'm Alessandro, a Master’s student in Engineering and Policy Analysis at TU Delft, a course combining data science, simulation modeling, and systems thinking to inform policy design, and BSc graduate in Electronics Engineering at PoliMi.
-This portfolio showcases a selection of my coding and modeling projects, including academic work and personal web projects.
+This portfolio showcases a selection of my coding and modeling projects for my academic work.
 ---

 ## 🎓 Education